 His restaurant area is 3 wooden benches fitted on a metal frame in one row against a street wall.
 He has located in not so clean area, almost on the road which has busy traffic.
 But in spite of all that within his premise, you would find relative cleanliness.
-The benches were cleaned as soon as one set of customers finish.
+The benches were cleared as soon as one set of customers finish.
 There was an attention paid to every customer.
 And a huge smile on the faces of people serving.
 Unfortunately, being a vegetarian, I could not taste this famous delicacy.
 But I could read the satisfaction on the faces of my fellow travelers as they were eating the biryani.

 I look forward to making another trip to Khurja to see the manufacturing process and especially the painting.
 I would also like to talk to the people engaged in the industry as they are the major players in a ceramics ecosystem.
 This is my second discovery in UP after Amroha.
 It such a learning experience to explore these hidden centers of excellence in the country.
 If you know of some more such places, please do let me know.

 Recommend you read following travel blog on places to visit in Uttar Pradesh.